IjzerenHein/famous-boxlayout/README.md

 * Link a renderable to an inset region (e.g. add a border surface)

 Box-layout takes an insets argument as input and then creates a layout accordingly.
 Box-layout is intended to be very lightweight and will only create layout-contents and properties for which an inset was specified.
-For instance, if all insets would be set to 0, then box-layout would create one modifier, wrapped in a RenderNode, and that would be assigned to ```.middle```.
+For instance, if all insets would be set to 0, then box-layout would create only one modifier, wrapped in a RenderNode, and that would be assigned to ```.middle```.

-BoxLayout is modelled after the standard HeaderFooterLayout and should be very familiar to use.
+A secondary goal of Box-layout is to reduce boilerplate code that you need to write when using layout-views such as GridLayout or FlexibleLayout.
+Because Box-layout exposes the renderables as properties, you can simple call ```<property>.add()``` to add modifiers and surfaces.
+Box-layout is modelled after the HeaderFooterLayout view and should be very familiar to use.

 ![BoxLayout](BoxLayout.png)